protonemedia/laravel-guidelines/README.md

 * Prefer attaching a PDF to a Mailable rather than using more text or data in the mail contents.
 * There must be a way for users to resend a Mailable, for example, an order confirmation.
+* When you automate notifications, for example, a cronjob that sends invoice payment reminders, always store a timestamp of the moment you've sent it.
+You may run the cronjob unlimited times without worrying about sending duplicate notifications.

+### Misc

+* Always specify a `timeout` on the [HTTP Client](https://laravel.com/docs/9.x/http-client#timeout).

 ## ESLint